abreufreire/stedi-spark-datalake/README.md

 ### Upload data to S3 bucket (landing zone):
 - Download/clone the repository with the project data (accelerometer, customer, step trainer)
-- Create a new S3 bucket (ex. $ aws s3 mb s3://abreu-stedi --region us-east-1)
+- Create a new S3 bucket (ex. **$ aws s3 mb s3://abreu-stedi --region us-east-1**)
-- Copy individually the JSON data of the 3 categories to the new S3 bucket, creating a sub-folder "landing" in each of the 3 different locations (ex. bucket path: s3://abreu-stedi/accelerometer/landing/)
+- Copy individually the JSON data of the 3 categories to the new S3 bucket, creating a sub-folder "landing" for each of the 3 different locations (ex. bucket path: **s3://abreu-stedi/accelerometer/landing/**).

 ---